Main Page List

 Rowridge Transmitter OS Grid Ref SZ 447 865

 Note, due to the new phenomenon of MUXICAL chairs you may experience problems with certain MUXES disappearing.
 First try rescanning your TV / set top box, do it manually if possible.
+If this fails to sort it check on transmitter work or call the reception advice phone numbers.

-Also see basic digital fault finding.
+Also see basic digital fault finding and the wrong aerial for Rowridge

 Rowridge transmitters population coverage is around 1.75 million and its broadcasts can be picked up in many areas along the South Coast including Portsmouth, Southampton, Bournemouth, Fareham and Weymouth.